ChromexUnderscore/OriginsTweaks/README.md

 + The Arachnid has a webshot ability.
   + The webshot is fired using the Primary Key, grappling towards whatever was hit within a range of 16 blocks.
-  + Webshot and close combat Webbing require Silk Resource, which regenerates within 60 seconds but can be refilled using string.
+  + Webshot and close combat Webbing require Silk Resource, which regenerates in 30 seconds.
 + Arachnids are shorter and can fit into 1-block gaps when sneaking.
 + Climbing no longer slows down mining speed.
 + Fall damage is only taken after a fall greater than 16 Blocks.
-+ Arachnids can craft 2 strings into cobweb and cobweb back into 2 string.
++ Arachnids can craft 9 strings into cobweb and cobweb back into 9 string.
 + Cobwebs can be broken per hand and always return a cobweb item.

 </details>

 <details><summary>Elytrian</summary>

 + Elytrians can pick between vanilla rendering or a custom texture exclusive to their Elytra.
-A Template is available in OriginsTweaks's Releases.
+A Template is appended in future Releases.
 + Pressing the Primary Key while grounded will launch them to the sky.
-+ Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
++ Ascend by pressing the Primary Key while gliding.
-+ Elytrians have limited stamina used for gliding, flapping and launching.
++ Elytrians have limited stamina used for ascending and launching.
-+ Heavy Armor weakens effects of the Launch power and the Wing Flap power and costs more stamina.
++ Heavy Armor (13+ Armor) weakens effects of the ascend / launch ability and costs more stamina.
++ 20 Armor prevents launch and ascend.

 </details>